A will is one of the most important legal documents you can have, yet many Canadians have yet to check this off their to-do list.

 Holographic wills are handwritten wills created without the use of any mechanical device (such as computers, typewriters, etc.) In Alberta, holographic wills must be in the testator's own writing, must be signed by the testator, and do not require witnesses.

 While holographic wills are free and cost-effective, they're typically not a great option unless you have a legal background.
 We can often contradict ourselves or leave out important information when trying to draft a will ourselves!
-They are also not ideal if you need to make updates.
+They are also not ideal if you need to make updates, because you'll need to rewrite your will each time you update it.

 Yes, 100% - will kits and online wills are legal in Alberta, as long as you’ve met the requirements for a legal will!
 It’s important to know that what makes your will legal is not how you made it, but that you’ve met the signing and witnessing requirements for Alberta.